Download the all-new Republic app:

 Advertisement

-When contacted, Pfizer said it remains committed to engaging with Government of India and explore opportunities to make this vaccine available for use in country.
-"During this pandemic phase, Pfizer will supply this vaccine only through government contracts based on agreements with respective government authorities and following regulatory authorisation or approval," global pharma major said in a statement.
+When contacted, Pfizer said it remains committed to engaging with the Government of India and explore opportunities to make this vaccine available for use in the country.
+"During this pandemic phase, Pfizer will supply this vaccine only through government contracts based on agreements with respective government authorities and following regulatory authorisation or approval," the global pharma major said in a statement.

-READ | Farmers' stir: Tomar reiterates assurance on MSP & APMC, ar round of talks on Dec 9
+READ | Farmers' stir: Tomar reiterates assurance on MSP & APMC, another round of talks on Dec 9

 READ | MP Govt unveils contours of anti-Love Jihad bill, guilty face up to 10 years in jail